Flyers aren’t just for garage sales, basement concerts, and lost dogs.

 - Creative spacing: This simple design makes ample use of negative space and fun fonts.
 Dynamic use of typography can make your flyer more interesting — no bold colors or bright graphics necessary.

-- Monochromatic: The sepia-toned background and all-black text gives this flyer a unique flair.
+- Monochromatic: The sepia-toned background and all-black text give this flyer a unique flair.

 - Unexpected design: The super-skinny right column with vertical text and brand logos is unusual and visually interesting.